 The current horizontal control datum is the CCS83, zone VI, 1991.35 and 2007.00 epoch adjustment.
 This network consists of approximately 2700 stations located on a ½ mile grid throughout the developed areas within the county.
-The majority of these stations have recorded cadastral references and all of them can be used to comply with the Ordinance 3809 Basis of Bearings requirement.
+The majority of these stations have recorded cadastral references and all of them along with OCRTN, can be used to comply with the Ordinance 3809 Basis of Bearings requirement.

 Vertical: The two current vertical control datum's are the NAVD 88, OCS 1995 adjustment and the NGVD 29, OCS 1995 adjustment.
 This network consists of approximately 1700 benchmarks with a ½ mile spacing along the level lines throughout the county.
 Additional benchmarks will be added in the future as areas become further developed.

 To research Geodetic Control, go to Land Records or download the Google Earth KMZ file found at the top of this webpage.

 Datum and Epoch

 Horizontal: Horizontal Control Points may have different coordinate values due to the datum and / or epoch date used.
 To avoid confusion, always state the datum and epoch as references when using GPS control points coordinate values.